naure/YaP/README.md

+Yapy

 # Design Goals

+## Truly integrated

+Mix Shell and Python expressions.
+Outputs can be used directly as strings, or easily interpreted in various ways.

+Lots of convenience for scripting: $1 for sys.argv[1], $env_var, listdir, ...
+Command interpolation with { any(expression) }.

 ## Safe:

-Syntax independent of variables content.
-Well-defined data structure.
-Not based on spaces in variables, quotes, escaping.
-No empty strings on unknown variables.
-Check that all executables are there before even starting.
+Hell is quotes.
+And spaces in filenames.
+Or space-separated lists.
+When missing arguments gives an empty string messing up your paths.
+And logic with nothing but strings.
+Avoid all of this.

+In Yapi, code is independent of input.
+Python's data structures and logic are well-defined.
+Missing arguments like $1 or environment variables like $var will raise an error as expected.

+    print($1)  # Raises an exception if missing print($1 or 'Default')  # Or provide an alternative

-## Easy:
+## Powerful:

-Mix Python and Bash freely.
 Solve each task with the best suited language.
-Conversion of string for common patterns (read lines, read fields).

-## Powerful:

-All the power of Python for logic and of Bash for system interaction.
+Python for logic and shell for system interaction.

 ## Simple: